Q: Do you have limits?

 Q: What does the registration fee cover?

 A: Registration fee helps offset the costs associated with marketing, space rental & the supplies we provide to you.
-We publicize our sale through direct mail, web campaigns, sponsorships, advertising and public relations.
-The $12-$15 fee is less than what it would cost you to buy a classified ad and you will likely sell much more than at a yard sale.
+We publicize our sale through digital advertising, email blasts, sponsorships, advertising and public relations.
+Little T has become one of the most highly anticipated kid’s sales around, and registering to sell allows you a one-stop opportunity to earn big and save a bundle at one of our special pre-sales for registrants.

 Q: How do I track what items sell?